Deadline approaching: CfP IAMCR Environment, Science and Risk Communication 2017 Cartagena

 - Environmental activism and new media

-- Depoliticized and politicized uses/constructions of science, nature and the environment
+- Social and political uses/constructions of science, nature and the environment

-- Media and global environmental change and controversy
+- Media and global/local environmental change and controversy

 - Uneven access to technological, political and social capital in the context of science/environment/risk communication